JetBrains/teamcity-documentation/topics/pull-requests.md

 \* Or _merge requests_ in case of GitLab.

+<video href="4yFck9PvXI4"
+title="TeamCity tutorial - How to work with pull requests"/>

 When adding this build feature, you need to specify a VCS root and select a VCS hosting type.
 Other settings depend on the selected VCS hosting type.